Raw Food Recipes for Dehydrator — Begin Dehydrating Today!

 A dehydrator makes warm raw meals without killing a single enzyme.
 Cooking destroys all enzymes.
 Dr. Howell in his book Enzyme Nutrition proved that the more enzymes you eat, the longer and more vibrantly you live.

 The Vita-Mix Blender works better than a food processor for blending the batter.
 I was using a Cuisinart food processor but as soon as I could afford it, I bought a Vita-Mix.

-If like me you have L'Equip, then cut plastic cling wrap to fit solid sheets, and spread batter onto this.
+If like me you have L'Equip, then cut sheets of non-stick baking paper to fit the solid sheets, and spread batter onto this.
 It makes it easy to flip the blend onto mesh screens after a while for faster drying.
 Today I use teflex sheets, cut down to fit each L'Equip tray.
 Benefit of teflex is that it's washable and re-usable.

 L'Equip and Cuisinart